debiki/talkyard-prod-one/README.md

    Here's firewalld: https://firewalld.org/  -->

-1. Create Docker volumes: (if you want, you can edit the script and the volumes)
+1. Create Docker volumes: (if you want, you can edit the script and the volumes, e.g. to store uploaded files on their own disk
+    — that's the `talkyard-v1-uploads` Docker volume)

         ./scripts/create-volumes.sh